pierremillard/glucose_acetate_interplay/README.md

 - open the file `./notebook.Rmd`

-The notebook will open in Rstudio, in each cell you can read/modify/execute a proposed code as well as read accompanying comments.
+The notebook will open in Rstudio, in each cell you can read/modify/execute the code as well as read accompanying comments.

 ## Questions
 If you have any question, please open a new *issue*